 There are many indicators we can use to look at CO2 emissions across the world: cumulative, annual, per capita, production vs. consumption-based, carbon intensity, sectorial or emissions embedded in trade.
 All of these metrics you can find in detail here.

-The two core datasets we present below are production-based per capita CO2 emissions.
-This is shown in the visualization below.
+The two core datasets we present are production-based per capita CO2 emissions.
+This is shown in the visualization.
 This data is sourced from the Global Carbon Project and the Carbon Dioxide Information Analysis Centre (CDIAC), with population from Gapminder and the UN Population Division used to calculate per capita figures.

 You find more research in our entry on CO2 and Greenhouse Gas Emissions.